oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/locating-metadata.md

 - Neither of the above applies, but the increased log file size due to the metadata is not considered significant.

-If metadata is not included in the log file, and if external property files (see [§3.15.2](#rationale)) are not used, this document does not specify a mechanism for locating the metadata.
+If metadata is not included in the log file, and if external property files (see [sec](#rationale)) are not used, this document does not specify a mechanism for locating the metadata.
 If the SARIF log file is produced in the context of an engineering system that provides a service from which metadata can be obtained (for example, a result management system, or a web service dedicated to metadata), then tooling can be created to merge a log file with the relevant metadata when required (for example, when presenting the results in a log file viewer).